 How to choose the right loan lender?

-- Every case is unique and so picking the right loan lender is highly dependent on your specific financial situation.
+- Every case is unique, so your specific financial situation will determine the right loan lender for you.
 Compare what different loan lenders have to offer.
-Also try to be as realistic as possible regarding your own capabilities.
+Also, try to be as realistic as possible regarding your own capabilities.

 What kind of information do i need to provide when applying for a small business loan at a bank?